Heinrich Eggestein

-Life
+Career

 Before he came to Strasbourg in the beginning of the 1440s, Heinrich Eggestein had already acquired the academic degree of a Magister artium liberalium at a university which is still unknown.
-Already shortly after his arrival, he entered the service of Bishop Rupert of Palatinate-Simmern and held the office of Siegelbewahrer (keeper of the seal, also called Insiegler or Siegelträger) at the Strasbourg provost court, which he lost again in 1455.
-In 1461, this office was again given to him and three years later, he finally lost it.
+Already shortly after his arrival, he entered the service of Bishop Rupert of Palatinate-Simmern and held the office of Siegelbewahrer (keeper of the seal, also called Insiegler or Siegelträger) at the Strasbourg provost court.

-He got the rights of a Strasbourg citizen in 1442.
-It is assumed that Eggestein became personally acquainted with Johannes Gutenberg, the later inventor of printing books with movable type, during his stay in Strasbourg in the 1440s and that he was able to form a lasting bond with him.
+Eggestein got some rights of a Strasbourg citizen in 1442.
+It is assumed that Eggestein became personally acquainted with Johannes Gutenberg, the later inventor of printing books with movable type, during his stay in Strasbourg in the 1440s.
 It is highly likely that Eggestein even travelled to Mainz himself in the 1450s to learn the art of book printing from Gutenberg.
-When this was and how long the stay lasted cannot be definitely resolved, due to sketchy source materials. holds the view that Eggestein was already in Mainz in 1454 and that might be why he lost the office of Siegelbewahrer in Strasbourg in 1455.
-If this were the case, then he could have watched the printing of the 42-line-per-page Gutenberg Bible firsthand.
-Geldner further suspects that Heinrich Eggestein actively participated in the typesetting and printing of the Türkenkalender, which was completed in the middle of December in 1454.
-He did not give up his Strasbourg citizen's rights until August 1457, however.
-If he had left Alsace so late, he would have admittedly arrived in Mainz after the break between Gutenberg and Johann Fust.

-Heinrich Eggestein's return to Strasbourg is certainly verified, as he again got the rights of citizenship on 9 August 1459.
-However, it is not known whether and in what way Eggestein might have participated in the printing shop operated by Johannes Metelin in Strasbourg.
-It is indisputable, however, that the two men knew each other and had a close relationship.
-It is even thought to be possible that Mentelin and Eggestein swore to keep their knowledge of the art of book printing a secret, through an agreement which has unfortunately not been preserved.
+Eggestein probably arrived in Mainz after the break between Gutenberg and Johann Fust.

-The decision to found his own printery may have been made in the time around 1464, when Eggestein lost his office of Siegelbewahrer for the second time, possibly in connection with the setting up of the Offizin (an old German term for a book printery).
-On 31 March 1466 the printer received a Schutzbrief of the Elector Frederick I of the Palatinate, giving him special protection, somewhat like a patent.
-His first larger work is considered to be a Latin Bible, which must have been produced before 24 May 1466.
+Eggestein's return to Strasbourg is certainly verified, as he got the rights of citizenship on 9 August 1459.
+The decision to found his own printery may have been made in the time around 1464, when Eggestein lost his office of Siegelbewahrer.
+On 31 March 1466 the printer received a Schutzbrief of the Prince-elector Frederick I of the Palatinate, giving him special protection, somewhat like a patent.

+In 1470 Eggestein resided in Strasbourg and printed the second as well as the third edition of the German language bible, which had first been printed by Johannes Mentelin.